JAMES CHAMBERS, Chapter Co-Coordinator:

 Though he regards himself a hobbyist in all fields, Jonathan is a writer, a photographer, a filmmaker, an animal lover and food eater.

 In addition to his professional career as a Video Director, Producer and Editor working with media institutions such as Complex, Viacom, Sundance Channel, AMC and more, he has most enjoyed his side hustle of Director, Programmer, Co-Coordinator and glorified ticket taker at the legendary New York Underground Film Festival, Anthology Film Archives, Tribeca Film Festival and the TromaDance Film Festival.
-He is currently the Director of Film Programming for StokerCon and its new short film competition, Lucky 13.
+He is currently the Director of Film Programming for StokerCon and its new short film competition, Final Frame.

 Although he has been writing since the days he could barely hold a pen, he is now determined to finish what he started and submit himself to a world of rejection slips, internet scorn and the dreaded Amazon review.